Ras117Mike/Destiny/docs/eris_morn/pursuits/weekly_memory_pursuit.md

 [source: The Ishtar Collective](https://www.ishtar-collective.net/categories/the-first-crota-fireteam)

 ## Memory of Sai Mota
-To start this memory you need to have completed the Shadowekk story line.
+To start this memory you need to have completed the Shadowkeep story line.
 Speak with Eris and pick up her weekly bounty.
 This is also part of the [Deathbringer Quest](/../../exotics/weapons/deathbringer_exotic/)